What to Expect during Gamma Knife Surgery

-When you arrive at the Medical Center, you will be given an intravenous medication to relax you.
+When you arrive at the Medical Center, you will be given a medication to relax you.
 A metal frame will be placed on your head, attached by four pins.
-A local anesthetic will numb the four pin sites.
+A topical and local anesthetic will numb the four pin sites.

-Next, you will be taken in a wheelchair or gurney for an MRI or a CT scan.
+Next, you will be taken in a wheelchair for an MRI or a CT scan.
 The physician will use this information to plan your treatment.
-Treatment planning may take one to three hours, depending on your case.
+Treatment planning may take one to two hours, depending on your case.

 During this time, the frame will remain attached to your head, but you will not feel discomfort.
 You will be able to spend the time with your family in a private waiting room.